naclva/MemeBox-3000/README.md

 ## 📄 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for full details.
+This project is licensed under the MIT License – see the [LICENSE](#-license)

 ```
 MIT License

-Copyright (c) 2025 MemeBox 3000
+Copyright (c) 2025 Sanjay Potdar

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files
-in the Software without restriction...
+(the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge,

-[Full text as before]
+publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do
+So, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES
+OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE
+LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR
+IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

 ---

 ## 🙏 Acknowledgments

-* **[Meme API](https://github.com/D3vd/Meme_Api)** – For providing meme data
+* **[Meme API](https://github.com/D3vd/Meme_Api)** – Provides meme data from Reddit
 * **[98.css](https://jdan.github.io/98.css/)** – For the retro UI styling

 ---